 Last summer I had some time to kill and not much money after studying French in Aix-en-Provence.
 So I decided to join a volunteer workcamp.
 In retrospect, I can’t believe I had even considered doing something

 else.
 Compared to the many months I have spent backpacking across Europe, my workcamp experience was far cheaper and more intense.
 Workcamps are an inexpensive and incredibly rewarding way to go abroad.
 I paid $220 total—that

 equals $10 per day—for food, housing, friends, foreign language enrichment, cultural education, masonry training, etc. It was the most fun and memorable three weeks of my 8-month stay in France.

 The workcamp movement originated in Europe after World War I to increase crosscultural understanding.
-The major American workcamp organizations, SCI (Service Civil International), and VFP (Volunteers for Peace), charge $500 for 2- to 4-week international workcamps (see websites for more details).
+Two major workcamp organizations VFP (Volunteers for Peace) and SCI (Service Civil International) charge $500 for 2- to 4-week international workcamps (see websites for more details).
 France also has excellent workcamps such as REMPART.
 All are non-profit organizations that aim to help foster world peace through international friendship and understanding between individuals while engaging in a variety of team projects.

 VFP, the organization I joined, offers over 3,000 short-term volunteer experiences yearly in over 90 countries, with camps ranging from teaching, park maintenance or farming, preparing cultural celebrations, working